2009 Asian Martial Arts Games

-2009 Asian Martial Arts Games, officially the 1st Asian Martial Arts Games, were a pancontinential martial arts multi-sport event held in Bangkok, Thailand from 1 to 9 August 2009 with 9 events contested.
+2009 Asian Martial Arts Games, officially the 1st Asian Martial Arts Games, were a pancontinental martial arts multi-sport event held in Bangkok, Thailand from 1 to 9 August 2009 with 9 events contested.
 Due to Political crisis in Thailand And 2009 Swine Flu, the Bangkok Asian Martial Arts Games Organizing Committee (BAMAGOC) and the National Olympic Committee (NOC) of Thailand decided that Asian Martial Arts Games moved from the original schedule of 25 April to 3 May to 1 to 9 August.

 This event was the only Asian Martial Arts Games ever held, as four years later the event merged with another Olympic Council of Asia (OCA) event – Asian Indoor Games – to form the larger Asian Indoor and Martial Arts Games.

 Emblem

 The emblem comprises the letter "A" which stands for Asia that would include the Asian countries and population as well; while the letter "M" stands for Martial Arts Sports.
 The two connected letters are reflecting the meanings of modernity, activeness and simplicity; combining with the thoughts and cohesiveness of friendship and equality among the countries in Asia for the upcoming Martial Arts Games.

 For the overall picture, it is a mixture of contemporary art, manifesting that Thailand is to act as the host of the Games.
 Red is the main color of the OCA, reflecting the color of the fight, standing for the color of the heart and colorizing the Asian art.
 Gold is the color of brightness of the Thai Kingdom and is the color for creativity and determination to organize the 1st Asian Martial Arts Games 2009.